sourcegr/qbjs/README.md

 | .whereNotNull | collumn | creates a whereNotNull clause |
 | .orWhereNotNull | collumn | creates a orWhereNotNull clause |

-When you are done contructing, you should end the chain with a call to any of the final methods.
+When you are done constructing, you should end the chain with a call to any of the final methods.
 These are the standard SQL methods

 `select`, `insert`, `update`, `delete`

-Of course, using some of the above final methods does not allways make sense.
-For example, it dosn't make sense to issue multiple where methods and then end it with an `insert`.
+Of course, using some of the above final methods does not always make sense.
+For example, it dosn't make sense to issue multiple where methods and then end the chain with an `insert`.

 ### select
 `select` can take an optional argument, either an array or a comma separated string, to define the rows you want to be retrieved.
 For example